AndrewPrasaath/Web3-CTFs/Ethernaut/README.md

 ```
 ### Solution
 ##### Explanation
-`delegatecall` calls a cotract without changing the context of caller contract.
-Which means storage and message are same as of caller contract.
-Read more about delegate call [here](https://solidity-by-example.org/delegatecall/).
-Whenever a contract called with unmatched methodId, fallback function is triggered.
+`delegatecall` calls a contract without changing the context of the caller contract.
+This means storage and message are the same as the caller contract.
+Read more about delegate calls [here](https://solidity-by-example.org/delegatecall/).
+Whenever a contract is called with unmatched methodId, a fallback function is triggered.
 Read more on fallback [here](https://www.educative.io/answers/what-is-the-fallback-function-in-solidity).\
-With an instance with `Delegate` contract ABI, we can easily call easily change owner since the challenge instance is for `Delegation`.
-In remix, we can do this by selecting `Delegate` contract and getting the instance at `Delegation` contract address.
+With an instance with a `Delegate` contract ABI, we can easily change the owner since the challenge instance is for `Delegation`.
+In the remix, we can do this by selecting the `Delegate` contract and getting the instance at the `Delegation` contract address.
 This way ABI is matching to `Delegate`.\
-If we call `pwn()` from the instance, the contract wouldn't not recognize since the Delegation contract doesn't have any matching methodId.
-This will trigger the fallback in Delegation which takes `msg.data` as argument (msg.data is the methodId).
-Since the msg.sender will be not change and storage slot of owner is same for both contract, the owner in Delegation will be changed.
+If we call `pwn()` from the instance, the contract wouldn't recognize since the Delegation contract doesn't have any matching methodId.
+This will trigger the fallback in Delegation which takes `msg.data` as an argument (msg.data is the methodId).
+Since the msg.sender will be not changing and the storage slot of the owner is the same for both contracts, the owner in Delegation will be changed.
 ##### Exploit
 1. Get an instance at `Delegation` contract address with `Delegate` contract ABI.
-2. Call the `pwn()` and the owner of Delegation will be changed.
+2. Call the `pwn()` and the owner of the Delegation will be changed.
-Note: change the gas limit to higher value since recomended gas limit in metamask not sufficient for this challenge.
+Note: change the gas limit to a higher value since the recommended gas limit in the metamask is not sufficient for this challenge.
 ##### Takeaway from Ethernaut
 Usage of delegatecall is particularly risky and has been used as an attack vector on multiple historic hacks.
 With it, your contract is practically saying "here, -other contract- or -other library-, do whatever you want with my state".
 Delegates have complete access to your contract's state.
 The delegatecall function is a powerful feature, but a dangerous one, and must be used with extreme care.\
 Please refer to the [The Parity Wallet Hack Explained](https://blog.openzeppelin.com/on-the-parity-wallet-multisig-hack-405a8c12e8f7) article for an accurate explanation of how this idea was used to steal 30M USD.